 One of the primary reasons many non-native speakers may feel that Thai and Vietnamese may be the same language is that they may have similar-sounding vowels and other sounds.
 When you hear a Vietnamese and a Thai speaker speaking their language, you may feel they are saying the same word or using the exact words.

-But even if the words may sound similar in both languages, it does not mean that the languages are close or even the exact sounding words have the same meaning in each language.
+But even if the words may sound similar in both languages, it does not mean that the languages are close or that the exact sounding words have the same meaning.

 Vietnamese And Thai Grammar And Their Word Order

 Both Vietnamese and Thai languages have a similar basic word order.
-Both languages have a very similar grammar structure.
+Both languages have a very similar grammar structures.

 The basic word order for both Vietnamese and Thai languages are: